IRS Form 8990 Instructions

 Section IV: 163(j) Limitation Calculations

-Multiply the ATI (Line 22) by the applicable percentage.
-This percentage is 30%, unless filing for tax years 2019 or 2020.
-This represents the statutory limit on ATI that can be allowed.
+Multiply the ATI, from Line 22, by the applicable percentage.
+This percentage is 30%, which is the statutory ATI limitation.

 Enter the total business interest income from Line 25.